 The latest evidence shows that getting reinfected with COVID-19 can occur within a short period of time.
 Reinfection will become more likely as new variants spread among the community

-Anyone reinfected with COVID-19 will have access to the same advice, help and support as they would receive for a new COVID-19 infection.
+If you are reinfected with COVID-19 you will have access to the same advice, help and support as you would receive for a new COVID-19 infection.

 28 days or less since your last infection

 If COVID-19 symptoms return and it is 28 days or less since your last COVID-19 infection:

 - there is no need to take a RAT

 - you should stay home and recover until 24 hours after you no longer have symptoms.

 Some people recovering from COVID-19 may have symptoms that come and go for some time afterwards or they may be caused by other infections like the common cold, flu or a chest infection.

 If you have an underlying health condition or your symptoms are getting worse, seek advice from a health practitioner or call Healthline on 0800 358 5453.

 29 days or more since your last infection

 - this will be considered a reinfection and you should follow the standard COVID-19 isolation guidelines.